Jump to recipe →

 Pin this recipe now to save it for later

-You can never go wrong with Baked French Toast Casserole, but this brioche version puts a whole new spin on the original because it uses irresistible slices of buttery brioche!
+You can never go wrong with Baked French Toast Casserole.
+However, this brioche version puts a whole new spin on the original, because it uses irresistible slices of buttery brioche!

 Brioche French toast casserole is made with very simple ingredients, but the flavor of the sweet breakfast is out of this world.
-The hint of molasses from brown sugar combined with the maple syrup and warm vanilla flavors are all baked into every bite of French toast.
+The hint of molasses from brown sugar combined with the maple syrup and warm vanilla flavors are all baked into every bite.
 You don’t need any extra toppings with this breakfast casserole—it’s already delicious enough!

 Easy Brioche Casserole Recipe